tmpg/secws/lab000/lab000_accessing.md

 # Lab 0: Accessing Labs Environment

-In this chapter, we will create connections to the labs environment and make sure we are ready for the hands-on.
+In this chapter, we will create connections to the lab environment VMs and make sure we are ready for the hands-on.

 Your environment is hosted on Oracle Cloud Infrastructure with the following compute instances (virtual machines):